-Lindsey Bareham started to cook seriously when she was asked to edit the restaurant section of Time Out.
-Over the years she's cooked most cuisines and most styles of food, learning as she went along.
-She wrote a daily after-work recipe for the London Evening Standard for eight years and currently writes the daily Dinner Tonight and Friday Masterclass for The Times T2.
-She also writes a monthly column for Saga Magazine.
-Author of twelve cookery books, her latest is Pasties, an appreciation and exploration of the Cornish pasty.
+Welcome to my new website.
+I started to cook seriously when I was asked to take over and develop the restaurant section of Time Out where I’d worked for several years editing the consumer section called Sell Out.
+Over the years I’ve cooked most cuisines and most styles of food, learning as I went along.
+I wrote a daily after-work recipe for the London Evening Standard for eight years and a similar Dinner Tonight column in The Times for twelve years, along the way I’ve fifteen cook books; two with Simon Hopkinson

 I cook every day for myself, family and friends and get inspiration from anywhere and everywhere.
 My recipes are essentially led by the seasons, mainly British seasonal food but my restaurant critic background ensures my cooking is international in the real sense of the word.
 I keep a notebook next to the hob in my kitchen and whenever I start to cook, I write down what I’m doing.
 I rarely have an exact plan, more of a blank canvas inspired by what I happen to have in the fridge, freezer and food cupboard.

 All my cookery columns have had to reflect my life, bringing up two sons on my own, otherwise it would be impossible to keep up the interest.
 So, if I fancy something spicy, I look around my kitchen for ideas.
 I might be tempted by a Thai curry mix I’ve just discovered or tuck into a new bottle of soy sauce and sachet of frilly pink sushi ginger.
 If I want a creamy meal but don’t have cream in the fridge, I’ll adapt the sauce with yoghurt or fromage frais, adding a touch of flour to stop it splitting.
 I am rarely without lemons, olive oil, garlic and chillies, and always have various herbs in pots and in my garden, so that combination alone gives me an incredibly versatile palette from which to start.